Thenlie/readme-generator/README.md

   ## Contributing

   Feel free to fork this repo and make it your own!
+If you think your changes could be widely used, submit a pull request!
+More info on how to do that can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

   ## Questions?